CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/third-party-prerequisites.md

 - Learning goals for the content
 - Picture + resolution 640 x 360 px

 Each delivery will be tested on a dedicated test platform before being uploaded on the production platform.
-In terms of tracking, the content will have to sent back the following information to Crossknowledge LMS:
+In terms of tracking, the content will have to sent back the following information to CrossKnowledge LMS:

 - Score
 - Time spent
 - Status (incomplete/completed)
 - Location (bookmarking of the learner back of the slide on which he stopped)

 For multilingual content, one package per language will be issued.
-The Crossknowledge "Training On Demand" solution is managing localization and content versioning.
+The CrossKnowledge "Training On Demand" solution is managing localization and content versioning.

 ### Scorm 1.2 and Scorm 2004

 In Scorm 1.2, progress does not exist, so the score field is often diverted from its original design to save the progress of the learner within the content.
 You will have something like this while advancing through slides (13%, 22%, 75%...).

 When creating a Scorm 1.2 content, you will have the choice to save a quizz score or progress in the score field.
 This should be defined with your content provider as soon as possible.
-In the Crossknowledge LMS, the visual progress bar moves relative to the status of learner regarding the content.
+In the CrossKnowledge LMS, the visual progress bar moves relative to the status of learner regarding the content.

 - 0% => Not attempted
 - 50% => Incomplete